Combining inputs from:

 The meeting was attended by representatives of all the institutions involved in the NANOGENTOOLS project, all of them key elements in the development of nanosecurity in Europe: ICCRAM-Universidad de Burgos, University of Birmingham (UK), University of Piemonte Orientale (Italy), specialized international networks in nanotechnology as Bionanonet (Austria), Nanotechnology Industry Association-NIA (Belgium) and manufacturing companies as SITEX 45 SRL (Romania), Research And Development Of Carbon Nanotubes, S.A.
 NANOTHINX (Greece) and NOVAMECHANICS Limited (Cyprus).

-PhD Santiago Cuesta, Director of ICCRAM and coordinator of this Project, led the organizational session of the NANOGENTOOLS project, that will run for four years and will allow to send researchers to partner institutions with a total duration of 31 months and to receive visitors, both business and researchers, for 29 months.
+PhD Santiago Cuesta, coordinator of this Project, led the organizational session of the NANOGENTOOLS project, that will run for four years and will allow to send researchers to partner institutions with a total duration of 31 months and to receive visitors, both business and researchers, for 29 months.
 Some of the most important actions that will be launched in the coming months will be International Summer/Winter schools, Seminars, Workshops and Conferences.
 The final target of these actions is to share ideas and knowledge from the research world to the business sector fostering science advance and innovation development.
 Specifically NANOGENTOOLS project is focused on developing new methodologies for the identification and control of the risks associated with nanomaterials, ensuring consumers and Society safety.

 NANOGENTOOLS addressess the challenge of identifying and controlling the hazards associated with Nanomaterials (NMs) by joining industry and academia to create a collaborative excellence-based knowledge exchange network in the MSCA – RISE framework, that will: i) push forward knowledge via method development and pre-validation, ii) train scientists in new methodologies to assess long term nanosafety, and iii) support the inclusion of methods developed in standardization and present and future EU regulations.